Dana Dornsife: Recognition

 Dornsife received honorary degrees from USC in 2012 and Drexel University’s LeBow College of Business in 2014.
 In 2013 Whitworth University gave Dana and her husband honorary doctorates in humane letters ‘for their philanthropic and professional achievements’.
 Dana was the recipient of the Ellen Stoval Award for Innovation in Patient-Centered Cancer Care in 2019 and was named an ‘Agent of Change’ by Diablo Magazine in 2019 and a 2021 Threads of Hope Honoree.
 In 2023, Dornsife received the Champion for Cures Award from the Association of American Cancer Institutes.

 Personal life

 Dornsife (née L'Archevesque) is married to David H. Dornsife.
-They have six children and reside in Danville, CA.
+They have six children and reside in Danville, California.